uconn-song/6TiSCH/README.md

 Have network manager able to connect to internet (start a server and listen for input from web)
 Test network connectivity, ensure that messages are heard coming from internet (copper plugin to send messages for example, print to std out)
 Formalize connection between DAG root and server (currently just making a fake network)
-Set up 6lowpan header compression/decompression on WSNManager side
+[DONE]Set up 6lowpan header compression/decompression on WSNManager side
-Use CoAP to send a message to WSNManager
+[DONE]Use CoAP to send a message to WSNManager
+[Done]Forward CoAP message from WSNManager to mote in network
+[DONE]Write FW-Application to listen for coap messages and give back response, echo will do for a start

 have JNetPCap parse and send packets
-Forward CoAP message from WSNManager to mote in network
-Write FW-Application to listen for coap messages and give back response, echo will do for a start
 Write FW-Application to modify neighbor table and schedule
 Write WSNManager software to visualize network
 Write WSNManager software to modify network parameters

 potential roadblocks:
+[SOLVED nice job guys]
 https://openwsn.atlassian.net/wiki/display/OW/OpenVisualizer#OpenVisualizer-CodeOrganization
 looks as if we are only getting neighbor tables of other motes if they are USB connected.
 We will need to write our own FW programs to forward this information to the dag root.